AdEspresso

 One of the key parts of Facebook ad optimization is finding out what works.

-And what better way to discover new best-performing ad creatives, messages or audiences that running a quick Facebook A/B test.
+And what better way to discover new best-performing ad creatives, messages or audiences than by running a quick Facebook A/B test.

-For example, AdEspresso’s regularly testing new ad designs.
+For example, AdEspresso regularly tests new ad designs.

 However, you shouldn’t A/B test everything.

-When searching for Facebook ad A/B testing ideas, think which ad element could have the highest effect on the click-through and conversion rates.
+When searching for Facebook ad A/B testing ideas, think which ad element could have the highest effect on the CTR and conversion rate.

 I recommend that you start by testing your: